-If your garage door opener does not have a safety reversing feature, or if the one it does have no longer works, replacing the opener is highly recommended.
+If your garage door opener does not have a safety reversing feature, or if the one it does have no longer works, replacing the opener is highly recommended as a safety measure.

 Does your garage door opener wake people up or otherwise disrupt the household because it makes so much noise?
 If so, a new opener will almost certainly be quieter.

 The original style of garage door opener opened and closed with a chain drive.
-If you can see something that looks like a bicycle chain near the motor unit of your opener, consider replacing it with a screw drive or belt drive garage door opener.
+If you can see something that looks like a bicycle chain near the motor unit of your opener, consider replacing it with a screwdriver or belt-drive garage door opener.
 Even a newer model chain drive unit will likely be quieter than an older model, but screw drives are noticeably quieter, and belt drives are the quietest of all.

 One of the big inconveniences of a power outage is often the inability to operate the garage door opener.
 Garage door openers are now available with battery backup systems that will kick in automatically when you lose electrical power.